shalzz/shalzz.github.io/content/blog/bitcoin-buying-guide.md

 I've had a bunch of friends approach me recently on ways to invest in bitcoin and other cryptocurrencies.
-In an effort to save myself from answers the same questions again and at the same time do a decent job explaining the risks and intricacies involved with what you'd think to be a simple process of buying bitcoin, I'm writing this post as a guide on "How to buy bitcoin in India".
+In an effort to save myself from answering the same questions again and at the same time do a decent job explaining the risks and intricacies involved with what you'd think to be a simple process of buying bitcoin, I'm writing this post as a guide on "How to buy bitcoin in India".

 As you can gather from the title, due to the highly regulatory environment of bitcoin, this post is relevant only for the Indian market.
 I'll make an effort to update this post as things change however most of the content here should be relevant regardless.

 <!-- more -->